NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **DHW: Water Heater Location**

 The location of water heater.
-If not provided, defaults based on the foundation type and presence of garage.
+If not provided, defaults based on the foundation/garage type.

 - **Name:** ``dhw_water_heater_location``
 - **Type:** ``Choice``